Lewis H. Morgan: Work in ethnology

-In the 1840s, Morgan had befriended the young Ely S. Parker of the Seneca tribe and the Tonawanda Reservation.
-With a classical missionary education, Parker went on to study law.
-With his help, Morgan studied the culture and the structure of Iroquois society.
-Morgan had noticed they used different terms than Europeans to designate individuals by their relationships within the extended family.
-He had the creative insight to recognize this was meaningful in terms of their social organization.
-He defined European terms as "descriptive" and Iroquois (and Native American) terms as "classificatory", terms that continue to be used as major divisions by anthropologists and ethnographers.

 Based on his research enabled by Parker, Morgan and Parker wrote and published The League of the Ho-dé-no-sau-nee or Iroquois (1851).
 Morgan dedicated the book to Parker (who was then 23) and "our joint researches".
-In subsequent publications of the book Parker's name was omitted.
-This work presented the complexity of Iroquois society in a path-breaking ethnography that was a model for future anthropologists, as Morgan presented the kinship system of the Iroquois with unprecedented nuance.

 Morgan expanded his research far beyond the Iroquois.
 Although Benjamin Barton had posited Asian origins for Native Americans as early as 1797, in the mid-nineteenth century, other American and European scholars still supported widely varying ideas, including a theory they were one of the lost tribes of Israel, because of the strong influence of biblical and classical conceptions of history.
-Morgan had begun to theorize the Native Americans originated in Asia.
-He thought he could prove it by a broad study of kinship terms used by people in Asia as well as tribes in North America.